drogojan/dotnetdays-outside-in-tdd-workshop/README.md

-# dotnetdays-outside-in-tdd-workshop
+# Outside-In TDD Workshop with ASP.NET Core and EF Core

-Outside-In TDD Workshop with ASP.NET Core and EF Core for dotnetdays 2020 conference
+More details on the dotnetdays 2020 workshop [page](https://dotnetdays.ro/workshops/outside-in-tdd)